nswindel/cogentlabs-thumbnail-generator-api-master/HOWTO.md

 Prometheus scrapes api metrics from both thumbnail-api/metrics and node exporter via the daemonset.

-## Verfiy api service targets are up in prometheus
+## Verify api service targets are up in prometheus

 Confirm the targets are up by visiting the prometheus dashboard: http://localhost:9090/targets.
 You cna also verify via the cli.